When is the best time to buy a car in Canada?

 We all know that buying a car takes time to find the right vehicle and money to seal the deal.
 But it’s not just your time and money that matters.
 Keeping a shrewd eye on times of the business year and your dealer’s financial goals too can put a lot of money back in your pocket, right where it belongs.

-You might be ready to buy your new car right now, but when is the best time to buy?
-To save the most money, you might want to time your purchase to take advantage of the best discounts.
+You might be ready to buy right now, but when is it really the best time to buy a car?
+To save the most money on your car purchase, it’s a good idea to time your purchase to take advantage of the best discounts.
 Interestingly, even waiting for the beginning of the week can potentially give you a better deal.

-Depending on the dealership, salespeople need to reach a target goal at the end each month or quarter.
-Negotiating a better price can be easier as salespeople want you to sign on the dotted line to help them meet their sales targets.
+The end of each month or quarter is one of the best times to buy a car because, depending on the dealership, salespeople often need to reach a target goal.
+That makes negotiating a better price easier as salespeople want you to sign on the dotted line to help them meet their sales targets.
 Sometimes, dealerships offer salespeople bonuses if they meet certain targets by the end of the month or quarter, so you might be able to score a better deal if you shop during those times.

 When new cars are released, buyers often run out to get the latest and greatest.
 After this initial sales rush is over, upgraded models start arriving and can cost the same price as the original model.
 Because of this, you can negotiate a lower price for the original model.